cjdbarlow/Part-One/hepatic_blood_flow.md

 * Autonomic Nervous System
   Both the hepatic and portal vasculature have sympathetic innervation:
     * The hepatic artery has D-, β-, and α-adrenoreceptors
     * The portal vein has only α-adrenoreceptors
+    Activation of these receptors causes venoconstriction, reducing the compliance of the hepatic vasculature and mobilising up to **250ml** of blood in times of sympathetic stress.

 ###External Factors
 Flow in the hepatic vein is dependent on venous return.
 When venous return is increased (e.g. negative-intrathoracic pressure), hepatic flow is increased.
 When venous return is decreased (e.g. positive-pressure ventilation), hepatic flow is reduced, and in extreme cases may only occur intermittently thoughout the cardiac cycle.